 Chemotherapy is administered in several ways:

 Intravenous (IV) is the most common method.
 A needle is inserted into a vein and attached with tubing to a plastic bag holding the drug.
-For patients who undergo several chemotherapy sessions, a catheter is inserted into one of the large veins and left in place during the entire course of treatment.
-Some patients have a metal or plastic port implanted under the skin as an IV connection device.

 Oral chemotherapy drugs are taken by mouth, either in pill or liquid form.

 Injections are administered into the muscle, under the skin, or directly into a tumor, depending on the type or location of the cancer.

 Intrathecal chemotherapy is delivered directly into the cerebrospinal fluid, a liquid that surrounds and protects the brain and spinal cord.
 It is typically delivered with an injection between two vertebrae.
 Intrathecal chemotherapy is used to treat patients with evidence of cancer in the cerebrospinal fluid.
 It is also used as a preventive treatment for patients with cancers that have a high risk of spreading to the central nervous system, such as leukemia and lymphoma.